JayCuthrell/jaycuthrell.com/index.md

 - Servant Leader
 - Corporate Free Safety
-- Former CTO / VP / GM
+- Former CTO / SVP / GM
 - Helped grow a business from 0 to multi $B

 William J. Cuthrell (Jay) is an innovative technology executive and sought after servant leader.
 He is a prolific influencer and [writer](https://jaycuthrell.com/media) who communicates with ease at C-suite and practitioner levels [across traditional and emerging mediums](https://jaycuthrell.com/media) on digital transformation strategy in holistic full-stack engagements.
 His passion is taking vision from design to reality to become growth engines.
 Jay’s expertise demonstrated through substantial growth and change cycles provides a unique perspective into the technology industry’s future.